Bath vs shower

 A bath with a shower-head on the side would qualify.

-And thirdly, water scarcity in the world is the norm in many cities.
+And thirdly water scarcity in the world is the norm in many cities.
 Standing in two of these elongated buckets means it is easy to harvest your detritus for flushing the toilet.
-Do not fill them to the brim, or you may be scheduling a visit to consult your DC.
+Do not fill them to the brim; you may find yourself scheduling a visit to consult your DC.

 These are overfilled.